kklrh/kklrh/README.md

 ### About me

-Hi I am Killerhunter, I am lua developer I enjoy what I Do.
+Hi I am Killerhunter, I am lua developer.

 ### FiveM & QBCore

-I have been using and working with FiveM as a hobby For About 3 Years and I am one of The QBCore Developer Team
+I am working in lua about 3 years, and I am one of The QBCore Developer Team

 QBCore Links: Discord | Documentation | GitHub